pagkly/Zed/Investopedia2/What Is an Annualized Rate of Return.md

 ---
-alias: [Annualized Rate of Return Definition]
+alias: [Annualized Rate of Return]
 created: 2021-02-28T16:45:10 (UTC +11:00)
 tags: [Annualized Rate of Return Definition, What Is an Annualized Rate of Return?]
 source: https://www.investopedia.com/terms/a/annualized-rate.asp